junxit/us-congress-bills-112/metadata.md

 - 2012-05-16 — Introduced in House
 - 2012-05-16 — Introduced in House
 - 2012-05-16 — Referred to the House Committee on Oversight and Government Reform.
+- 2012-06-27 — Committee Consideration and Mark-up Session Held.
+- 2012-06-27 — Ordered to be Reported by Unanimous Consent.
+- 2012-11-28 — Considered under suspension of the rules. (consideration: CR H6478-6479)
+- 2012-11-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5788.
+- 2012-11-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-11-28 — Mr. Gosar moved to suspend the rules and pass the bill.
+- 2012-11-28 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6478)
+- 2012-11-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6478)